akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 The example is implemented in the following four source files:

-* `QuickstartServer.scala` -- contains the main class which sets-up and all actors, it runs the Akka HTTP `routes`.
+* `QuickstartApp.scala` -- contains the main method which bootstraps the application
-* `UserRoutes.scala` -- contains Akka HTTP `routes` that the Server will serve.
+* `UserRoutes.scala` -- Akka HTTP `routes` defining exposed endpoints
+* `HttpServer.scala` -- Bindes routes to a HTTP port and manages the lifecycle of that binding
-* `UserRegistryActor.scala` -- implements the actor that handles registration.
+* `UserRegistry.scala` -- the actor which handles the registration requests
-* `JsonSupport.scala` -- converts the JSON data from requests into Scala types and from Scala types into JSON responses.
+* `JsonFormats.scala` -- converts the JSON data from requests into Scala types and from Scala types into JSON responses

 First, let's dissect the backend logic.